 Cooking pulled pork requires careful consideration of temperature to achieve the best results.
 The internal temperature of the pork has a significant impact on its texture, tenderness, and overall quality.
 To ensure a delicious and safe-to-eat pulled pork dish, it is essential to monitor the temperature throughout the cooking process.

-See also How to cook beyond burger from frozen
+See also How to cook frozen bag of seafood mix

 When cooking pulled pork, the recommended internal temperature is 195-205°F (90-96°C).
 Pulled pork reaches its optimal tenderness and juiciness when cooked within this temperature range.
 At this temperature, the connective tissues in the meat break down, resulting in succulent and easily shreddable pork.